FREE Shipping on orders over $899

 1. Bananas:

 Bananas are an excellent source of potassium and are gentle on the digestive system.
-Additionally, they contain pectin, a soluble fiber that can help thicken stools and reduce diarrhea, one of the common symptoms of colitis.
+They also contain pectin, a soluble fiber that can help thicken stools and reduce diarrhea, one of the common symptoms of colitis.

-Apples are rich in soluble and insoluble fiber, making them a versatile option for colitis sufferers.
+Apples are rich in both soluble and insoluble fiber, making them a versatile option for those suffering from colitis.
 Insoluble fiber can help add bulk to stool, while soluble fiber can help relieve diarrhea.

 3. Carrots:

 Carrots are an excellent source of beta-carotene and fiber.
-Beta-carotenes have anti-inflammatory properties that may be beneficial for people with colitis.
-Additionally, the fiber in carrots can help maintain a healthy digestive system.
+Beta-carotene has anti-inflammatory properties that may be beneficial for people with colitis.
+Additionally, the fiber in carrots may help maintain a healthy digestive system.

 4. Fatty Fish: